Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Speed distribution of dark matter particles from first principles

 where $\mathcal{E} = \Psi(r) - \frac{1}{2}\left(u^2 + v_*^2 + 2 u v_* \cos \theta \right)$, while for an anisotropic system, the solid angle integral can be computed via (e.g.~\cite{UllioKamion2001})

 where

 and

-Throughout this work, for the speed of the star $v_{*}$ in the Galactic frame, we use the circular speed $v_{\rm circ}(r) \equiv \sqrt{G m(r)/r}$ computed from the same mass model we use to derive the PSDF.
-It should be noted however that in practice non-circular motion can amount to $\sim \pm 20-30\%$ of the circular speed, as noted for instance for molecular gas in Ref.~\cite{Sofue2013}.
+For $v_*$---the speed of the target star in the Galactic frame---the most common assumption in the literature is also $v_* = v_\odot$, even when the target is distinct from the Sun.
+So throughout this work, when considering the SHM we use $v_* = v_\odot$.
+However, for all the other models we take a more realistic estimate, $v_* = v_{\rm c}(r)$, where the circular speed $v_{\rm c}(r)$ is computed from the same mass model we use to derive the PSDF.
+It should be noted however that in practice non-circular motion can amount to $\sim \pm 20-30\%$ of the circular speed, as noted for instance for molecular gas in ref.~\cite{Sofue2013}.
 We estimated that this induces an additional systematic uncertainty of at most 40\% on capture rates in the inner parts of the MW that should be taken into account in DM capture studies.